The best story writing apps and software help writers express their ideas while keeping out of their way. This article round-ups your choices.

 4. Final Draft

 Story writing app for screenwriters.
 Windows and Mac.
-From $79.

 Final Draft is specially designed for TV and film industry writers.
 This app comes with more than 300 templates to help you get started writing for a book, screenplay or script.